Skip to main content

 Configuration Options

-The chunking behavior can be configured through several options:
+The chunking behavior can be configured through several options for DB specific chunking strategies:

 {